Panorama de iniciativas seleccionadas de ALCSI

 Beginning in 2020, and every year after, ALCSI has worked with the U.S. Senate to draft and pass the first-ever Senate Resolutions recognizing the importance of lung cancer screening.
 We also helped draft "Katherine’s Lung Cancer Early Detection and Survival Act of 2021" to expand coverage for lung cancer screenings.

-We’ve partnered with over 600 mayors, governors, and leaders to issue proclamations recognizing November as Lung Cancer Awareness Month and to film public service announcements encouraging constituents to get screened.
+We’ve partnered with over 600 mayors and governors to issue proclamations recognizing November as Lung Cancer Awareness Month.
+Over 100 leaders have also filmed public service announcements encouraging their constituents to get screened.

 We proudly support and help recruit participants for the INSPIRE (Investigating Screening in Populations at High Risk to Improve Equity) study, which provides free lung cancer screening to Black women aged 50–80 with any history of smoking in Boston and Chicago.